Cardiopulmonary resuscitation: Effectivity rate

-CPR oxygenates the body and brain, which favours making a later defibrillation and the advanced life support.
+CPR oxygenates the body and brain, which favors making a later defibrillation and the advanced life support.
 Even in the case of a "non-shockable" rhythm, such as pulseless electrical activity (PEA) where defibrillation is not indicated, effective CPR is no less important.
 Used alone, CPR will result in few complete recoveries, though the outcome without CPR is almost uniformly fatal.

 Studies have shown that immediate CPR followed by defibrillation within 3–5 minutes of sudden VF cardiac arrest dramatically improves survival.
-In cities such as Seattle where CPR training is widespread and defibrillation by EMS personnel follows quickly, the survival rate is about 20 percent for all causes and as high as 57 percent if a witnessed "shockable" arrest.
+In cities such as Seattle where CPR training is widespread and defibrillation by EMS personnel follows quickly, the survival rate is about 20 percent for all causes and as high as 57 percent for a witnessed "shockable" arrest.
 In cities such as New York, without those advantages, the survival rate is only 5 percent for witnessed shockable arrest.
-Similarly in-hospital CPR is more successful when arrests are witnessed or are in the ICU or in patients wearing heart monitors, where the arrests are noticed immediately, as shown in the table and graph later in this article.
+Similarly, in-hospital CPR is more successful when arrests are witnessed, occur in the ICU, or occur in patients wearing heart monitors.

 \* AED data here exclude health facilities and nursing homes, where patients are sicker than average.

 In adults compression-only CPR by bystanders appears to be better than chest compressions with rescue breathing.
 Compression-only CPR may be less effective in children than in adults, as cardiac arrest in children is more likely to have a non-cardiac cause.
 In a 2010 prospective study of cardiac arrest in children (age 1–17) for arrests with a non-cardiac cause, provision by bystanders of conventional CPR with rescue breathing yielded a favorable neurological outcome at one month more often than did compression-only CPR (OR 5.54).
 For arrests with a cardiac cause in this cohort, there was no difference between the two techniques (OR 1.20).
 This is consistent with American Heart Association guidelines for parents.

 When done by trained responders, 30 compressions interrupted by two breaths appears to have a slightly better result than continuous chest compressions with breaths being delivered while compressions are ongoing.

 Measurement of end-tidal carbon dioxide during CPR reflects cardiac output and can predict chances of ROSC.

 In a study of in-hospital CPR from 2000 to 2008, 59% of CPR survivors lived over a year after hospital discharge and 44% lived over 3 years.

 Consequences

-Performing CPR is advised as an urgent intervention, for when a person is not breathing and therefore would certainly die without it.

 Survival rates: In US hospitals in 2017, 26% of patients who received CPR survived to hospital discharge.

 In 2017 in the US, outside hospitals, 16% of people whose cardiac arrest was witnessed survived to hospital discharge.